 • Two USA Hockey certified referees at every game

 • Scorekeeper, online stats, and box scores

-• Season runs early November through January with playoffs for qualifying teams
+• Regular Season runs early November through March

 • Playoffs for qualifying teams at each tier; no extra fees for playoffs